Please note if you are using DSM7.2 or higher you should use the Container Manager version of this guide from the menu.

 Reverse Proxy

-So you don’t have to open up additional ports on your router for Overseerr we are going to set up a reverse proxy subdomain.
-This means you and your users can access Overseerr without using a port number as it will route all traffic through the secure 443 port.
+We are going to set up a reverse proxy subdomain for the address you just register.
+This means you and your users can access the container without using a port number as it will route all traffic through the secure 443 port.

 Go back into the Control Panel and access the ‘Login Portal’ then in the ‘Advanced’ tab click ‘Reverse Proxy’ and then click on ‘Create’.

-We are now going to enter some rules, so when you or your users access the URL specified the request will automatically be sent to the Overseerr web UI.
-(Optionally you may want to use something more meaningful in the hostname section such as ‘plexrequests’ instead of ‘overseerr’)
+We are now going to enter some rules, so when you or your users access the URL specified the request will automatically be sent to the containers web UI.

 Use the settings below, you will need to amend the Hostname sections in line with the hostname you registered earlier, and the IP of your NAS.

-You should now be able to access the Overseerr initial setup by going to https://overseerr.xxx.synology.me (use the address you used in the reverse proxy) it will be a secure connection, and you should have no SSL errors.
+You should now be able to access the web UI of the container by going to the address you just set up in the reverse proxy, it will be a secure connection, and you should have no certificate errors.

 As Overseerr has a really nice initial setup UI that takes you through the basics I won’t be covering this.
 The key part once completed will be to import your Plex users, so they can log in to the UI and begin making requests.